 Are there any hidden fees?

 Nope, no hidden fees.
-But you’re responsible for your home state registration fees, taxes, and probably some additional costs of doing business.
+But you’re responsible for your home state registration fees (if applicable), taxes, and probably some additional costs of doing business.

 As part of the Gust Launch package, we have you covered for all of your Delaware incorporation fees and services, from state filing fees, to the costs of setting up your corporate documents, filing with the IRS, and even your annual registered agent fees in Delaware (that’s why we established Gust Delaware: so that we could save you hundreds of bucks a year.)
 The ONLY thing your Gust Launch fee doesn’t cover during setup is the cost of filing your “Foreign Qualification” in your home state.
 This is required by law if you’re going to operate a business in a state where you are not incorporated (and remember, you’ll be incorporated in Delaware, because that is pretty much required for later investment.)
 The problem is that state qualification costs differ wildly by state, from $139 in Kentucky all the way to $634 in Illinois.
 Since there is no way for us to standardize that wide a range, you will be charged separately for that one piece.
 But otherwise, every fee and charge necessary for your incorporation and filing is included in your flat Gust Launch fee.